JsBergbau/MiTemperature2/README.md

 [Read instruction about integartion with Prometheus Push Gateway](./prometheus/README.md)

-## Callback to Node-RED
+## Node-RED flows
-Finally there is a callback and sample flows to send the data to Node-RED.
+Finally there are flows for Node-RED.
 Especially if you have multiple receivers this is quite comfortable to manage the name and calibration data of your sensors at one place in Node-Red.
-No need to change configuration in any of your Receivers.
+No need to change configuration in any of your receivers.

-This solution makes it also very easy to have multiple Receivers and you can easily move the devices around between them.
+This solution makes it also very easy to have multiple receivers and you can easily move the devices around between them.
 As long as one device reaches one receiver everything will work.
 If it reaches multiple receivers you can even reboot them without data loss.

+There are two slightly different versions. `Node-RED flows Callback mode.json` sends directly via curl and HTTP the data to Node-RED.
+This version is only intended when you don't have a MQTT broker.

+`Node-RED flows MQTT mode.json` is the more efficient version because it is intended to be used with the integraded MQTT support and obviously a MQTT broker.

-To use the script with Node-RED just import the flows from `MiTemperature2 Node-Red Flows.txt` With that flow you can even start the script in ATC-Mode via Node-RED.
-If you are user `pi` and in your home directory, clone this Repo via `git clone https://github.com/JsBergbau/MiTemperature2`, make `LYWSD03MMC.py` and `./sendToNodeRed.sh` executable and you even have not to change the script execution part.
+To use MiTemperature2 script with Node-RED import the flows from one of these files.

+With that flow you can even start the script in ATC-Mode via Node-RED.
+If you are user `pi` and in your home directory, clone this Repo via `git clone https://github.com/JsBergbau/MiTemperature2`, make `LYWSD03MMC.py` executable (also `./sendToNodeRed.sh` when using callback version) and the preconfigured path to MiTemperature2 script doesn't have to be changed.

 The Node-RED flow is documented with comments for easy usage.
 If theres missing some information, just open an issue and I'll have a look.

-For easily switching between filtering of Node-Red and the Python-Script LYWSD03MMC there are two scripts included.
+For easily switching between filtering in Node-Red or directly in the MiTemperature2 script, there are two scripts included.
 ``` ./iniToJSON.py -h
 usage: iniToJSON.py [-h] --readfile filename [--writefile filename]